Vvaradinov/evmos-erc20/README.md

 The result will look something like this

 ` Balance: 10000000000000000000000000000 `

 Now that we know `vlad_validator` has some **VLAD** tokens we can transfer some to `nick_validator`.
-In your terminal type the following command making sure to replace with your own address and private key:
+In your terminal type the following command making sure to replace `erc20-contract-adress`,`sender-private-key`,`receiver-hex-address` and `amount` with your own:

 `go run main.go transfer er20-contract-address sender-private-key receiver-hex-address amount`